-DLNR NEWS RELEASE: Closed season for moi begins June 1Posted on May 15, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Closed season for moi begins June 1Posted on May 15, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU— The Department of Land and Natural Resources (DLNR) reminds the public that the moi fishing season is closed beginning Monday, June 1, 2015.
 State regulations make it unlawful for any person to take, possess, or sell any moi during June, July, and August.

 “Moi is one of Hawaii’s most significant fish species, from a cultural perspective,” said Suzanne Case, DLNR chairperson.
 “At one time it was reserved only for royalty.
 Today we still value it as one of our most sought-after reef fishes.”

 “The closed season helps sustain moi populations by protecting them during the critical summer spawning period,” she continued.